 This page gives an overview of our Restoration of the Wendover Canal, and the benefits which flow from it.
-Having started with a canal almost impassable with hawthorn, here’s a canal map, followed by an overview of our considerable progress to date, and our objectives over the coming years.
-The latest information on our restoration work parties is here .
+Find out about our considerable progress to date, and our objectives over the coming years.
+The latest details of our restoration work parties are here .

 Grand Union Canal to Little Tring (1997 to 2005) is the 2km length from Bulbourne to Little Tring.
 We’ve completed this, which has provided full navigation for narrowboats.
-Restoration involved the rebuilding of the brick-faced bridge at Little Tring, but had the advantage that only the last quarter-mile section of canal needed to be restored.
+We funded the reinstatement of a traditional brick-faced bridge at Little Tring.
+Fortunately only the last quarter-mile section of canal needed to be restored.